 • the deadlines,

-The security deposit generally represents between 5% and 10% of the price.
+The deposit generally represents between 5% and 10% of the price.

-Conditions precedent have become essential since interest rates increased.
+Suspensive conditions have become essential since the rise in interest rates.

 • obtaining financing,